 “The farther backward you can look, the farther forward you are likely to see.” - Winston Churchill

-Peter Brown, CPA, CFF, ABV, leads GHJ’s Forensic Services Practice and has extensive experience quantifying damages in commercial litigation and conducting internal investigations.
+Peter Brown, CPA, CFF, ABV, is GHJ’s Forensic Services Practice Leader and has extensive experience quantifying damages in commercial litigation and conducting internal investigations.
 He has served as an expert witness in a variety of matters and as a third-party neutral regarding accounting matters and purchase disputes.

 Prior to joining GHJ in 2020, Peter spent 30 years working at Big Four accounting firms where he served as the Forensic Services Practice leader for investigations and disputes for Southern California.

-Peter is an active member of the American Institute of Certified Public Accountants (AICPA) and serves on the Forensic and Valuation Services Executive Committee.
-Peter also holds leadership positions with the California Society of Certified Public Accountants (CalCPA).
-Peter is currently the Chair of CalCPA’s Forensic Services Section and is a member of CalCPA’s Board of Directors.
+Peter is an active member of the American Institute of Certified Public Accountants (AICPA) and has served on the Forensic and Valuation Services Executive Committee.
+Peter has also held leadership positions with the California Society of Certified Public Accountants (CalCPA).
+Peter is currently a member of CalCPA’s statewide council and previously served as the Chair of CalCPA’s Forensic Services Section.

-Additionally, he is a past chair and current treasurer for Pacific Clinics, California’s largest community-based nonprofit provider of behavioral and mental health treatment services.
+Additionally, Peter is a past chair and current treasurer for Pacific Clinics, California’s largest community-based nonprofit provider of behavioral and mental health treatment services.

 Peter graduated from the University of California, Davis, where he received a Bachelor of Science degree in Managerial Economics, and from Loyola Marymount University, where he received a Master of Business Administration.